 The tradeoff is whether the extra breath of air pays for the extra effort of raising the head.

-The affect on undulation should be not be great but factors into the equation.
+The effect on undulation should be not be great but factors into the equation.

 For those who do not principally breathe every stroke,

 doing so for full laps is a good way to work on breathing technique including undulation